joaoeleoterio/joaoeleoterio/README.md

 Returning to Brazil I started studying Software Development, I became more interested and made the decision to change careers within the IT area.
 In November 2021 I started my studies at Trybe, a Web Development school both in Front-end and Back-end, where I could improve my knowledge not only in Hard-Skills but also in teamwork and personal development.

-I am finishing my studies and i already have experience as a developer in:
+I am already have experience as a developer in:

 I already have experience in:
 - GIT, Github, UNIX;